 Communication Studies: Admission to the PhD program is conditional on a strong fit between a candidate’s research interests and those of our faculty.
 It is not required that applicants contact potential supervisors, or establish a supervisory commitment, prior to application.
 However, applicants may wish contact faculty members in order to gauge their interest and availability to supervise, as this can be a factor in admissions decisions.
 A positive response from an individual faculty member regarding supervisory interest does not guarantee admission.

-For detailed instructions on how to apply and how to upload required supporting documents in the new version, please see: http://www.mcgill.ca/gradapplicants/apply/prepare
+For detailed instructions on how to apply and how to upload required supporting documents, please see: https://www.mcgill.ca/gradapplicants/how-apply/submit-your-application

 For questions about departmental processes or requirements: